reubeno/brush/README.md

 ## About

 `brush` (**B**orn **RU**sty **SH**ell) is a shell implementation with aspirations of compatibility with the [POSIX Shell specification](https://pubs.opengroup.org/onlinepubs/9699919799/utilities/V3_chap02.html) as well as with [bash](https://www.gnu.org/software/bash/).

 It's generally functional for interactive use and can execute many scripts, but it's still very much a work in progress.
+We do not recommend using this in production scenarios; until it's more stable, there's risk that using this implementation in place of your stable shell will result in unexpected behavior (e.g., this shell taking an `else` branch of a conditional when your `sh` may have otherwise taken the `then` branch).

 This project was primarily borne out of curiosity and a desire to learn.
 If it proves to be sufficiently interesting and/or useful, then that's a bonus :).
+Contributions are certainly welcome.
+For more guidance, please consult [CONTRIBUTING.md](CONTRIBUTING.md).

 ### License